Professor Peter Sasieni

 But screening is not perfect.
 The tests can miss cancers, and have other risks too.
 Professor Sasieni’s research is helping to identify the benefits and harms of the UK screening programmes – breast, cervix and bowel – and finding ways to improve them.
 And by studying cancer trends, his work can shed light on how public health policies such as these could affect future populations.
 His group is also researching potential new screening tests, for example to spot pre-cancer changes in the oesophagus.
 They’re also investigating whether personalised screening programmes could help keep a closer eye on patients with a higher risk of getting cancer, and result in decreased monitoring for those at low-risk.

-Alongside this important work, as Director of the Cancer Prevention Trials Unit at Queen Mary Professor Sasieni heads important clinical trials in cancer prevention and screening.
+Alongside this important work, Professor Sasieni heads important clinical trials in cancer prevention and screening.
 These address a broad range of cancers and subjects, from preventing oesophageal and breast cancers to developing of new ways to help people stop smoking.

 Professor Sasieni’s work will have far-reaching implications, underpinning important changes in public health policy and practice that could improve early cancer detection and reduce the number of people affected by the disease.